naddison36/tx2uml/examples/README.md

 ## Uniswap V1 Factory

-This [Uniswap](https://uniswap.exchange/) transaction creates a new market by creating a new exchange contract.
+This [Uniswap V1](https://uniswap.exchange/) transaction creates a new market by creating a new exchange contract.
 The contract create message is the second message with the circle at the end of the array.

 If the contract has not been verified on Etherscan, the constructor params will be `?` as tx2uml will not know what the constructor params were.